UniMath/largecatmodules/README.md

 - pointwise limits and colimits of signatures : `Signatures/SignaturesColims`
 - quotient monad : `Prelims/quotientmonad`
 - Modularity in the context of a fibration : `Prelims/FibrationInitialPushout`
-- Modularity in the specific context of signatures and their representations : `Signatures/Modularity`
+- Modularity in the specific context of signatures and their models : `Signatures/Modularity`

 The fact that algebraic signatures are representable is already proved in a different setting in the Heterogeneous Substitution System package of UniMaths.